Cyclone Amphan

-The first tropical cyclone of the 2020 North Indian Ocean cyclone season, Amphan originated from a low-pressure area persisting a couple hundred miles (300 km) east of Colombo, Sri Lanka, on 13 May 2020.
+The first tropical cyclone of the 2020 North Indian Ocean cyclone season, Amphan originated from a low-pressure area persisting a couple of hundred miles (300 km) east of Colombo, Sri Lanka, on 13 May 2020.
 Tracking northeastward, the disturbance organized over exceptionally warm sea surface temperatures; the Joint Typhoon Warning Center (JTWC) upgraded the system to a tropical depression on 15 May while the India Meteorological Department (IMD) followed suit the following day.
 On 17 May, Amphan underwent rapid intensification and became an extremely severe cyclonic storm within 12 hours.

 On 18 May, at approximately 12:00 UTC, Amphan reached its peak intensity with 3-minute sustained wind speeds of 240 kph, 1-minute sustained wind speeds of 270 kph, and a minimum central barometric pressure of 920 mbar.
 The storm began an eyewall replacement cycle shortly after it reached its peak intensity, but the continued effects of dry air and wind shear disrupted this process and caused Amphan to gradually weaken as it paralleled the eastern coastline of India.
-On 20 May,12:00 UTC, the cyclone made landfall in West Bengal.
+On 20 May, 12:00 UTC, the cyclone made landfall in West Bengal.
 At the time, the JTWC estimated Amphan's 1-minute sustained winds to be 175 km/h.
 Amphan rapidly weakened once inland and dissipated shortly thereafter.

-Coastal areas in West Bengal comprising East Midnapore, North 24 Parganas, South 24 Parganas, Kolkata, Hooghly and Howrah were heavily effected by the cyclone.
-It also caused significant destruction in Bangladesh.
-It created havok in the metro city of Kolkata.
+Coastal areas in West Bengal comprising West Midnapore, East Midnapore, North 24 Parganas, South 24 Parganas, Kolkata, Hooghly and Howrah were heavily affected by the cyclone.
+It also caused significant destruction in Bangladesh, bringing rain and strong winds to Rajshahi and Rangpur.
+It created havoc in the metro city of Kolkata.

+The name Amphan was suggested by Thailand which means 'sky' in Thai.